IgniteUI/igniteui-docfx/en/components/circular_progress.md

 </div>
 ```

-Add the functions that add and remove value from the progress:
+Add the methods that increment and decrement the value:

 ```typescript
 public currentValue: number;